Pride And Prejudice And Zombies

 |Domestic Gross: $10,907,291||Overseas Gross: $5,467,037|

 Pride And Prejudice And Zombies had numerous attempts to reach production since the genre mash-up novel by Seth Grahame-Smith was released in 2009 — a handful of directors that came and went, multiple financiers that boarded the property and left, including Lionsgate (which eventually acquired UK distribution rights).
-Cross Creek Pictures finally took over financing duties for the $28 million film and Sierra/Affinity sold international rights to distributors.
+Cross Creek Pictures eventually took over financing duties.
+The budget for Pride And Prejudice And Zombies was $28 million and Sierra/Affinity sold international rights to distributors.
 Cross Creek Pictures moved from its home at Universal over to Sony for a three year agreement, where it hoped to be a major supplier and co-financier of films on the Sony slate after the two parties worked on a domestic distribution agreement for Pride And Prejudice And Zombies.
 Sony released the pic through their Screen Gems label and gave Pride And Prejudice And Zombies a solid marketing campaign.
 For additional awareness, the studio even landed a ridiculous partnership with Hot Topic for a PP&Z lingerie collection.